hanwenzhang123/fullstack-note/04-note/README.md

 - SQL: Row/Record; NoSQL: Document

 #### MongoDB
-- MongoDB Database can contain one or more collections
+- MongoDB Database contains one or more collections (A collection of JSON documents)
 - Collections can contain different types of document (objects)
 - Document with key value pair list of array or nested document
 - (structure can change over time, field can vary from document to document)